davidtreth/dataviz-sandbox/README.md

 * landsat365/ - a script to overprint the titles on the images from the Landsat365 project (www.landsat365.org - no longer online but see @landsat365 on Twitter and Instagram)

+* coronavirus_data/ - visualizations based on data of cases + deaths from the novel coronavirus Sars-CoV2

 David Trethewey